SAGAAIDEV/mcp-suite/docs/mcp-suite/docs/vision_statement.md

   - Export results in various formats (CSV, Excel, etc.)
   - Generate visualizations from structured data

+- **Rule Builder**: Create workflows from chat
-- **Chaining Wrapper**: Combine multiple tools into seamless workflows
+  - Capture the chat process of working with multiple tools
-  - Pass output from one tool as input to another
   - Create complex multi-step processes
-  - Handle conditional logic between tool executions
+  - Capture reasoning and conditional logic between tool executions

+### 7. Agent Builder

+MCP Tool that builds MCP Tools from Rules:

+This creates agents that use only the tools specified in the rules file.

 These wrappers enable more sophisticated use cases without requiring changes to the underlying tool implementations.